 D. Current Henry County Weapons Carry Permit

 It should still be effective throughout Georgia.
-However, some sellers may require the address on your state-issued ID or Georgia Driver's License match the address on your Weapons Carry License before they will allow you to purchase a weapon.
+However, some sellers may require the address on your Georgia State-Issued Identification Card or Georgia Driver's License match the address on your Weapons Carry License before they will allow you to purchase a weapon.
 If the expiration is within the renewal period (three (3) months prior to expiration or one (1) month after expiration), you may renew your Weapons Carry License with our Court with your new Henry County address.

 If the expiration of your license is outside the renewal period but you wish to have your Weapons Carry License reflect a Henry County address, you will be required to pay the $74.00 fee as if you are a new Weapons Carry applicant in Henry County.
 Otherwise, you may contact the issuing county of your current Weapons Carry License to find out if they will permit you to change your address on a license from their county for the duration of your license period.